menu icon

 • Use bulky yarn for a cozier, thicker texture that's perfect for blankets or winter scarves.

-For this tutorial, we will be working in rows.
+For the crochet star stitch scarf pattern tutorial, we will be working in rows.

 Crochet chain.